2310 Criteria for Immediate or Expedited Responses to Service Requests

 Community Attendant Services

-Form 8001, Medicaid Estate Recovery Program Receipt Acknowledgement, provides written information regarding the MERP.
+Form 8001, Medicaid Estate Recovery Program Receipt Acknowledgement (PDF), gives written information about the MERP.

 Provide Form 8001 to a person applying for CAS at the initial home visit or face to face contact.
 Do not provide MERP information over the phone.

-During the home visit or face to face contact, staff must:
+During the home visit or face to face contact, caseworker must:

-• complete page 2 of Form 8001 by entering the name of the applicant, the applicant’s responsible person or their authorized representative (AR), if applicable, and the name of the case manager on page two;
+• complete page 2 of Form 8001 by entering the name of the applicant, the applicant’s responsible person or their authorized representative (AR), if applicable, and the name of the caseworker on page 2;

 • provide the Form 8001 to the applicant, the responsible person or the AR and request they read and acknowledge the information by signing page 2;